unhcr-mena/proGres-analysis/README.md

 * Does the population profile indicate potential protection risks for any particular group?

-* Who might beat heightened risk?
+* Who might be at heightened risk?
 Why?
-What immediate action isbeing taken toprotect these persons?
+What immediate action isbeing taken to protect these persons?
 Has a confidential, individual case-management system been established?

 * Do you have data on the leadership structure?
 Are any groups,especially minorities, youth and women, not represented?
 If so, why?